 Are you in Central America looking for a place to tie one on and celebrate this weekend?
 If you’re Irish, you might well be.
-This coming Sunday is St. Patrick’s Day, the celebration of all things Irish.
+This coming Monday is St. Patrick’s Day, the celebration of all things Irish.
+And I know I said Monday, which obviously isn’t the weekend.
+But it’s the weekend when most of the festivities will fly.
+Many bars in Central America actually close on Mondays (unless they’re in a tourist area, obviously).

 Once upon a time, St. Paddy’s Day – and yes, it’s “Paddy’s” NOT “Patty’s“, as many Americans miscall it – was primarily a religious and cultural festival.
 Now, amid some consternation, it’s associated with drinking.
 We’ve spoken quite a lot about stereotypes here, and the devolvement of St. Patrick’s Day into a booze-fest because the Irish typically “like a drink or two” is something many Irish have mixed feelings about.
 It’s understandable.